Institution: School of Medicine, Keele University, England.

-Supervisory team: Professor Carolyn Chew-Graham, Dr Lisa Dikomitis, and Dr Opeyemi Babatunde.
+Supervisory team: Professors Carolyn Chew-Graham, Lisa Dikomitis, Gillian Lancaster, and Ellen Townsend.

-Position: National Institute for Health Research (NIHR) In-Practice Fellow, General Practitioner, and MPhil student.
+Position: National Institute for Health Research (NIHR) Doctoral Fellow.

-- Self-harm in general practice and primary care
+- Self-harm and suicide prevention in primary care

 - Primary care mental health

 - Evidence synthesis; qualitative methods; complex interventions; clinical trials

 - Mughal F, Troya MI, Dikomitis L, et al (2020).
 Role of the GP in the management of patients with self-harm behaviour: a systematic review.
 British Journal of General Practice; 70(694):e364-e373